 Gausta

 Gausta is located in Rjukan, Telemark, about 180 km west of Oslo.
 There are daily express buses from Oslo to Rjukan, with a change at Notodden (approx. 3 hours and 30 minutes).
 Alternatively, you can take the train to Notodden and switch to a bus from there.
-For the final stretch up to the mountain, you will currently need to take a taxi.
+For the final stretch up to the mountain, you can take the free mountain bus that runs regularly on fixed routes.
 The nearest international airport is Oslo Gardermoen, with buses running several times a day to Rjukan via Oslo and Notodden.

 Voss